Retiree benefits

 How are the benefits different from my current CareFirst Medicare Supplemental Plan?

-You will be moving from a Medicare Supplement plan to a Medicare Advantage plan.
+You will be transferred from a Medicare Supplement plan to a Medicare Advantage plan.

-*CareFirst Blue Cross Blue Shield Medicare Advantage is a PPO with a Medicare contract.
-Enrollment in CareFirst Blue Cross Blue Shield Medicare Advantage is the business name of CareFirst Advantage PPO, inc., and an independent licensee of the Blue Cross and Blue Shield Association.
-BLUE CROSS® BLUE SHILED® and the Cross and Shield Symbols are registered service marks of the Blue Cross and Blue Shield Association, an association of independent Blue Cross and Blue Shields Plans.
+*CareFirst Blue Cross Blue Shield Medicare Advantage is a PPO plan with a Medicare contract.
+Enrollment in CareFirst Blue Cross Blue Shield Medicare Advantage is under the business name of CareFirst Advantage PPO, Inc., an independent licensee of the Blue Cross and Blue Shield Association.
+The registered service marks BLUE CROSS® and BLUE SHIELD® and the Cross and Shield Symbols are owned by the Blue Cross and Blue Shield Association, which is an association of independent Blue Cross and Blue Shield Plans.

 How does Medicare Advantage work?

-• With the Medicare Advantage plan, your medical and drug coverage is bundled together, so you only need to show one ID card when you get care.
-You will need to show your id card to your doctors and pharmacist.
+• With the Medicare Advantage plan, your medical and drug coverage are bundled together, simplifying the process by requiring only one ID card when you seek care.
+Remember to present your ID card to both your doctors and pharmacist.

-• Make sure you keep your Original Medicare card safe, but you will not need to show it to your doctors.
+• Keep your Original Medicare card safe, but remember you won’t need to present it to your doctors.

 Is there a Part A and Part B deductible?